siddhpant/google-foobar/README.md

 There's no point in copy-pasting, it's in YOUR OWN good to solve yourselves and learn.
 Though, taking inspirations is fine.

 I didn't save the questions for first few challenges, so I had to look them up, only to find availability of solutions (interestingly, solutions were far more easily found than the questions itself).
-So if you find no/differently styled test cases or difference in function name, that means I had to search that on internet.
+So if you find no/differently styled test cases or difference in function name in the given test cases (`answer` instead of `solution`), that means I had to search that question on internet.
 And anyways you might have stumbled across this while googling your problems / questions / algorithms / approaches too.

 ## Hmmm, nice ...
 Imma steal this